Branting I cabinet

-The first cabinet of Hjalmar Branting (Regeringen Branting I) was the cabinet of Sweden between 10 March 1920 and 27 October 1920.
+The Branting I cabinet (regeringen Branting I) was the government of Sweden from 10 March 1920 to 27 October 1920.
+It was a Social Democratic single-party minority government led by Prime Minister Hjalmar Branting.
+It was the first ever Social Democratic led cabinet in Sweden.

-It was the first social democracy based cabinet and a minority government.
-After that The Riksdag didn't pass the government's proposition concerning the reformation of the taxationsystem, they ordered two investigations, about industrial democracy and the socialisation of private companies (Socialiseringsnämnden).
+After that the Riksdag (Swedish parliament) did not pass the government's proposition concerning the reformation of the taxation system, they ordered two investigations, about industrial democracy and the socialisation of private companies (Socialiseringsnämnden).

-In the general election, 1920 the Swedish Social Democratic Party lost 11 seats in the parliament.
-In the Riksdag the liberals were the weight between the Social Democratic Party and the Right party.
-In the general election, 1921 no party wanted to take over as government; so the king added a public administration, Cabinet of Louis De Geer, with Louis De Geer as prime minister.
+In the 1920 general election, the Social Democrats lost 11 seats in the Riksdag.
+In the Riksdag, the Liberal Coalition Party were the weight between the Social Democrats and the General Electoral League.
+In run-up to the 1921 general election, no party wanted to take over as government, so King Gustav V added a public administration, the De Geer, Jr. cabinet, led by Prime Minister Louis De Geer.